2002 Cleveland Browns season: Game summaries

 On Pittsburgh's ensuing drive, Maddox completed three passes to Randle-El for gains of 20, 30, and six yards before finding tight end Jerame Tuman with a 3-yard touchdown pass early in the fourth quarter.
 But the Browns stormed back, with Green's 23-yard run sparking a 61-yard drive that ended on Holcomb's 22-yard touchdown pass to Davis, giving them a 33–21 lead after the 2-point conversion failed.

 With 3:06 left in the game, Maddox finished off a 77-yard drive with a 5-yard touchdown pass to Hines Ward, cutting the score to 33–28.
 The Browns tried to run out the clock on their ensuing possession, but Northcutt dropped a potential first down catch on third down and 12, forcing his team to punt.
 Taking over at their 42-yard line, Maddox threw to Burress for 24 yards, Ward for 10, Burress again for 17, and Ward again for seven before Fuamatu-Ma'afala finished the drive with a 3-yard touchdown run.
 Then Tuman scored the two-point conversion to give the Steelers a 36–33 lead.
 The Browns attempted to drive for the tying field goal, but time expired in the game on Holcomb's 16-yard completion to Andre King at the Steeler's 29-yard line.

 Maddox completed 30 of 48 passes for a franchise postseason record 367 yards and three touchdowns, with two interceptions.
 Burress caught six passes for 100 yards and a touchdown, while Ward caught 11 passes for 104 yards and a score.
 Randle El caught five passes for 85 yards and returned a punt 66 yards for a touchdown.
 In his first career playoff game, Holcomb completed 26 of 43 passes for 429 yards, three touchdowns, and an interception.
 Johnson caught four passes for 140 yards, while Northcutt caught six passes for 92 yards and two touchdowns, and returned two punts for 70 yards.

-This was the most recent playoff appearance for the Browns until the 2020 season.
+With the loss, the Browns season ended with them failing to win their playoff game since 1994.
+This would end up being both, the Browns last playoff game against the Steelers, and Cleveland's last playoff game in general up until 2020.
+As the Browns would end up missing the playoffs ever year from 2003-2019, with 2007 being their only winning season after 2002 prior to 2020.